 - Respond to AUA action alerts

-- Follow active campaigns by vising our Action Center
+- Follow active campaigns by visiting our Action Center

 Meeting in person with lawmakers and/or their staff on specific issues can be very impactful.
 As a voter and a constituent, your opinion is very important to your elected officials.
 Consider taking the time to schedule an appointment either in your home district or at offices in Washington, DC.
 Inviting a lawmaker to visit your practice can also be effective!

-Things to remember when meeting with a lawmaker:
+Remember these things when meeting with a lawmaker

 - The AUA’s Legislative & Political Affairs Department staff is available to assist you in scheduling or preparing for meetings with officials.
 Contact GovernmentRelations@AUAnet.org for information or assistance.